-Budding tourists often head over to the French capital after being fed images of "gay Paree" from fanciful Hollywood movies, Impressionist paintings, and adverts of well-dressed women on bikes.
-When they get off the plane, they’re greeted by gray clouds, graffiti, rude taxi drivers, and homeless kids.
+Budding tourists often head over to the French capital after being fed images of "gay Paree" from Hollywood movies, Impressionist paintings, and high fashion adverts.
+When they get off the plane, they’re greeted by gray clouds, graffiti, rude taxi drivers, and homelessness.
 It isn’t all Sartre, Chanel, and cigarettes.
 Like all cities, Paris is a place of extremes.
 For some this intense juxtaposition is said to be so severe it can result in “Paris Syndrome”.

-This phenomenon is only reported in the French capital, more or less only among Japanese tourists.
-Seemingly out of the blue, the distressed visitors can reportedly experience intense dizziness, sweating, increased heart rate, psychosis, hallucinations, depersonalization, derealization, and delusions of persecution.
+This phenomenon is only reported in the French capital, namely among Japanese tourists.
+Seemingly out of the blue, the distressed visitors reportedly experience intense dizziness, sweating, increased heart rate, psychosis, hallucinations, depersonalization, derealization, and delusions of persecution.
 Supposedly, it's like a vivid and exclusive form of culture shock.

-This is certainly intriguing but is there any truth behind it?
+It's an intriguing idea, but is there any truth behind it?

 "Paris Syndrome" has previously made numerous headlines and was even the subject of a study in the French psychiatric journal Nervure in 2004 led by Professor Hiroaki Ota, a Japanese psychiatrist working in France.
 Between 1988 to 2004, the study revealed that “63 Japanese patients have been hospitalized in our department, still in acute condition” from the phenomenon.
 The authors went on to point out the factors which they believed were behind this unusual scenario.
 Most simply, it’s likely that exhaustion from the long-haul flights, jet lag, and overworking on business trips can provoke stress among visitors.

 City livin' ain't easy: A man slumps down on a set of steps in Paris.
 Elvin/Flickr (CC BY-NC 2.0)